Eshmika/Royal_institute_Security/README.md

-# Secure Software Development Assignment
+# Secure Software Development Assignment Group ID: 37

 Royal Academy Education Institute is an institute management system designed to manage institute educational activities efficiently.
 This is a web-based application that was developed mainly based on eight functions, including user management, financial management, enrollment and attendance management, class management, lesson material management, timetable management, salary management, Q&A and feedback management.
 Through the use of the Royal Academy Education Institute, it helps students and teachers interact in a convenient manner, and it also helps managers and administrators manage institute tasks effectively and reliably. .
 We are using the MERN stack to implement this project.
 We are using the MERN stack to implement this project.